Arunachalesvarar Temple, Ammapettai

 Arunachalesvarar Temple is a Siva temple located at Ammapettai in Papanasam taluk, Thanjavur district of Tamil Nadu, India, at a distance of 21 km east from Thanjavur.

 Presiding deity

 The presiding deity is Arunachalesvarar.
 The Goddess is known as Dharmasamvarthani.
 Though the main entrance is in the east, devotees prefer to come to the temple through the south entrance.

 Structure

 The temple has prakara, vimana of the presiding deity and goddess.
-In the mahamandapa balipeetam and nandhi are found.
+In the mahamandapa, the bali pitham and an image of Nandi are found.
 In the left Nataraja sabha, shrines of goddess and Navagraha are found.
 In the right side of the shrine of the sanctum sanctorum shrine of Somaskanda and in the left shrine of Vikramakali are found.
 In the prakara shrines of Vinayaka, Muruga, Kasilingam, Gajalakshmi, Ramalingam, Chandikesvara, Durga, Sanisvara, Bhairava and Sivasurya are found.
 In the kosta, Vinayaka, Dakshinamurti, Lingodbhava, Brahma and Durga are found.

 Puja

 Puja is held twice.
 The festivals of this temple include Pradosha, Sankadaharasaturtti, Teypirai Ashtami, Karthikai Somavaram, and Tiruvathirai.